 Unfortunately, most grocery stores don’t offer both a manufacturer’s and a store coupon on the same item inside their app.
 But there’s a work-around for this so you can still get savings…

 When you’re shopping online, coupons, rebates and sales are like a capsule wardrobe.
 Mix and match!

-What if you’re shopping online and you can’t stack a digital manufacturer’s coupon with a digital store coupon on an identical item but you still want all the savings?
+What if you’re shopping online and you can’t stack a digital manufacturer coupon with a digital store coupon on an identical item, but you still want all the savings?
 Easy — focus on diversifying your types of discounts.

 This means using a coupon on a sale item and then redeeming a rebate offer.
-Or paying with a discounted gift card.
-Or paying with your store loyalty points.
+Or pay with a discounted gift card.
+Or pay with your store loyalty points.
 These discounts are like a capsule wardrobe — they can be mixed and matched and used together.